Skylon Tower Observation Deck: Niagara Falls Sightseeing at its Finest

 On a clear day, you can see as far as Buffalo, NY as well as Toronto, ON, with Goat Island, Lake Erie, the Rainbow Bridge, Table Rock, and the city of Niagara Falls in the foreground.
 Winter views of Lake Erie covered in ice and Goat Island covered in snow can be just as breathtaking as watching the rushing waters.
 When the sun sets early in the winter months, you can observe the Winter Festival of Lights, a popular annual attraction among locals and tourists from all over the world.

 Other captivating nighttime views include the city lights, firework displays, and the illumination of the Falls.
 The first lighting of the Falls happened in 1860 to celebrate a visit from the Prince of Wales.
 Since then, Niagara Falls has been illuminated for various events and causes, so you may notice special colour combinations and announcements.
-While you can’t see it from the Observation Deck, the Skylon Tower itself is also illuminated nightly, with certain days reserved for special causes as well.
+While you can’t see it from the Observation Deck, the Skylon Tower itself is also illuminated nightly, with certain days reserved for special causes and colours as well.

 If you’re ready to see the true power of Niagara, plan your getaway and reserve your tickets to the Observation Deck now!
 Looking to elevate your dining experience?
 Check out our Revolving Dining Room that boast the same magnificent view with a menu to match!